19hours/sg-statutes/Acts/Payment and Settlement Systems (Finality and Netting) Act.md

 (a) transfer orders effected through a designated system; and

-(b) action taken under the rules of a designated system with respect to such orders,
+(b) action taken under the Rules of a designated system with respect to such orders,

+[Act 4 of 2018 wef 06/06/2018]

 subject to the provisions of this Part.